eml-and/sorts-and-languages/README.md

 "My python knows C++ so I dont have to"

-"Who is this sudo and how do I shut her down?"
+"Back in my days we were writing in Assembly"

-"Back in my days we were writing in Assembler"
+"Matlab is important..."

-"mAtLaB iS iMpOrTaNt yOu kNoW!!!"
+"I felt like I had wasted my life when I finally switched from TensorFlow to PyTorch"

-"I felt like I had wasting my life when I switched from TF to PyTorch"
+"Did you know that the C-Compiler is written in C"